 Another type of FHA loan is the 203k loan, or Rehabilitation Loan Mortgage Insurance.
 This loan allows homeowners to renovate or repair their home.
 The 203k rehab loan works in two ways: a portion of the loan will go toward the home purchase while the rest goes to the cost of repairs and/or upgrades.
 However, these costs must be pre-approved and meet certain eligibility requirements.
 The FHA Title 1 loan, or Property Improvement Loan Insurance, is another similar loan that helps homeowners finance the cost of improvements to their home.

-Individuals who have lost their home due to a natural disaster or similar incident can benefit from the 203(h) Mortgage Insurance for Disaster Victims loan.
-As one of the FHA disaster relief loans, it provides funds to borrowers to rebuild their home or purchase another.
-203(h) loans are different from other FHA loans, as they have a limited window for individuals to submit their application following a disaster.
-FHA Manufactured Home Loan Insurance is a less popular loan type, for individuals who want financing for their mobile homes.
+Individuals who have lost their home due to a natural disaster or similar incident may benefit from the 203(h) Mortgage Insurance for Disaster Victims loan.
+As one of the FHA disaster relief loans, it provides funds for eligible borrowers to rebuild their home or purchase another.

 In addition to state-specific factors such as cost of home prices in each area, the type of unit also plays a role in determining FHA loan limits.
 Every year, there is a new set loan limit to reflect changes in the housing market and other factors.

 With FHA mortgage rates, borrowers can choose between two types: fixed and variable.
-The former refers to an interest rate that stays consistent throughout the entire lifespan of the loan.
+Fixed refers to a rate that stays consistent throughout the entire lifespan of the loan.
 Many borrowers opt for this type of rate as it creates a sense of security.
 It is also beneficial when making financial decisions and budgeting.

 FHA loan rates typically range between 3.5 and 5 percent.
 While this is the average rate, lenders consider several factors before determining a loan rate for a borrower.
 This includes the home price, the borrower’s financial and credit history and the geographic location.
 It is important to note that the HUD helps protect consumers from experiencing sudden spikes in their interest rates by setting a cap for FHA interest rates.
 For instance, a 1- and 3-year ARM can only increase up to 5 percent during the entire loan term.

 To qualify for an FHA loan, applicants must meet certain FHA loan requirements.
-FHA loans tend to be more flexible in their requirements.
+FHA loans tend to be more flexible in their requirements than conventional loans.
 However, there are still strict guidelines that every FHA-approved lender must adhere to.
-The first and perhaps most important factors is the borrower’s credit score.
+The first and perhaps most important factor is the borrower’s credit score.
 A credit score is a three-digit number that reflects a borrower’s entire credit history.
 Scores range from 300s to 800s, with 800 being an excellent score.
 An FHA loan typically requires that the borrower has a credit score of at least 500.
 This score is lower than the requirement for most conventional loans, making FHA loans options for borrowers with poor credit.